name-snrl/nfh/README.md

 # Introduction

-The `nfh` helps you create lists of files from your Nix File Hierarchy.
+The `nfh` helps you generate lists of files from your Nix File Hierarchy.

 Have you ever dreamed about auto imports?
 About disabling some of them?
-If so, then nfh is for you!
+Then `nfh` is for you!

 # How does it work?

-At the first call, `nfh` will create an attribute set that represents the file structure of the specified directory.
-It will include only `nix` files, and the attribute name for any `default.nix` file will be `self`.
+At the first call, `nfh` generates an attribute set representing the structure of the specified directory.
+Only `nix` files are included.
+Any `default.nix` file is assigned the attribute name `self`.

 ```fish
 > tree modules/